Part 1 Adolf Hitler’s Childhood

-It is believed before they shot Mussolini that he was sodomized, beaten and tortured whilst Claretta Petacci was beaten and raped several times.
+It is believed before they shot Mussolini that he was sodomized, beaten and tortured whilst Claretta Petacchi was beaten and raped several times.
 Their bodies will be brought to Milan the next day where before being hanged upside down in a heinous public display, a baying crowd will stamp, spit and urinate on them.

 When Hitler receives this news, he is already bunkered down in Berlin since January 16 1945 and surrounded by his high command.